nilesh-DevOps/Weffer_testplan/README.md

 2. Need eclipse IDE to run maven project
 3.In marketplace of eclipse, testNG should be installed and configured
 ----------------------------------------------
-Download Zip of the code //
+1. Download Zip of the code //
-unzip the file and copy the weffer folder
+2. unzip the file and copy the weffer folder
-Open eclipse IDE
+3. Open eclipse IDE
-create a worspace
+4. create a workspace
-using windows explorer go to created workspace location and paste the weffer folder In eclipse go to file menu and click on import go to maven and click on Existing maven project and select the weffer folder.
+5. using windows explorer go to created workspace location and paste the weffer folder
+6. In eclipse go to file menu and click on import
+7. go to maven and click on Existing maven project and select the weffer folder.

 --------------------------